hienhaobn/sp-clean-architecture/README.md

    The script will:

-   - Check if you have all required tools installed (Java, Maven, PostgreSQL, Git, Node.js)
+   - Check if you have all required tools installed (Java, Maven, Docker, Git, Node.js)
    - Install npm dependencies (for code formatting)
    - Offer to set up PostgreSQL using Docker (recommended)
    - Configure Git hooks for code quality